datawire/ambassador-docs/docs/emissary/pre-release/howtos/http3/http3-eks.md

    EOF
    ```

-13. Verify the connection to the quote of the moment service.
+Now verify the connection:

    ```shell
    $ curl -i http://<your-hostname>/backend/
    ```
 Your domain now shows that it is being served with HTTP/3.